 - If you’re unsure, contact Google’s support team for confirmation and assistance.

-- You can modify your company profile at any time by logging in to your GMB dashboard, clicking on “Info,” tapping on the pencil next to the area you want to update, making a modification, and then selecting “Apply.”
+- Modify your company profile by logging into your GMB dashboard, selecting “Info“, clicking the pencil icon next to the area for updating, making changes, and selecting “Apply“.

 Automate your GMB Listing